Rosuav/StilleBot/templates/hypetrain.md

 start a hype train for yourself, nor can you progress it.
 Except for the sneaky loophole of anonymity, of course...

+Please note that while this site will advise whether there is a cool down in effect (and of course provide useful information when a Hype Train is in process), there is currently no way of advising whether a Streamer has disabled Hype Trains for their stream, the number of actions required to trigger it, or the difficulty level to which it has been set (although this can be deduced during a hype train, it cannot be seen outside of one).

 <style>
 #emotes li > img:last-of-type {display: none;}
 #emotes.hardmode li > img:last-of-type {display: inline-block;}